AdnaneMaj/Tuto/DockerTuto/README.md

 13. **Push the Docker Image to a Registry (Optional)**

     If you want to share your image or deploy it on another server, you can push it to a Docker registry like [Docker Hub](https://hub.docker.com/)  or a private registry.

+### 3. Docker Compose

+**Docker Compose is** a tool that allows you to define and manage multi-container Docker applications.
+Instead of running multiple docker run commands for each container in your application, you can use Docker Compose to define all the services (containers), their configurations, and dependencies in a single YAML file (docker-compose.yml).

+Docker Compose simplifies starting, stopping, and managing complex applications with multiple containers by allowing you to control everything with just a few commands.

+1. **docker-compose.yaml file**

+    The key concepts of a **docker-compose.yaml** file
+    * **Services:** In Docker Compose, each container is referred to as a service.
+Each service runs a container, and it’s defined in the docker-compose.yml file.
+For example, you might have a service for your application, a database, and a caching service like Redis.
+    * **docker-compose.yml File:** This is the core configuration file for Docker Compose, where you define all your services, their build configuration, environment variables, volumes, networks, etc.

+    This an example of dockercompose file :

+    ```
+    version: '3'

+    services:
+    web:
+        build: .
+        ports:
+        - "5000:5000"
+        volumes:
+        - .:/code
+        environment:
+        - FLASK_ENV=development

+    redis:
+        image: "redis:alpine"
+    ```

+2. **How to use Docker compose**

+    * Create a **docker-compose.yaml**
+    * Start Start the Application : With docker compose this can be done with one single command: `docker-compose up`
+    * Docker also allows to scale (create multiple) services : `docker-compose up --scale web=3` This will run 3 instances of the **web** service.
+    * Stop the Application to stop and clean up all resources created by Docker Compose: `docker-compose down`